A volunteer with a howler monkey at Parque Ambue Ari; Photo Credit: Antoine Aupetit

 Parque Machía consists of 38 hectares of Pre-Andean Amazon Forest located a 10-minute walk from the town of Villa Tunari (a 4 hour drive from Cochabamba).

 Strolling through the wild portion of the sanctuary, you can easily spot groups of Capuchin monkeys and squirrel monkeys that have been reintroduced to the wild, as well as butterflies of many colors, birds and other wild animals.
 From the lookout, high on the mountain, there are beautiful views of the town, the mountain and its rivers.
-Some of the work areas are at the top of the mountain, so if you are lucky enough to work with spider monkeys or albifrons (white fronted capuchins), you can enjoy daily jungle walks.
+Some of the work areas are at the top of the mountain, so if you are lucky enough to work with capuchin monkeys, you can enjoy daily jungle walks.

 Volunteers usually organize for dinner in groups, either going to the restaurants in town, or sharing meals at the cafe or the sanctuary’s shared kitchen.
 Sometimes special dinners are organized, and bonfires by the river, which can end as a party night at the town’s disco.